NCI-GDC/gdc-frontend-framework/docs/DevelopersGuide/Developers _Guide.md

 }
 ```

 There is also support for the GraphQL API.
-The `fetchGdcGraphQL` function takes a number of arguments:
+The `fetchGdcGraphQL` function takes two arguments:

 ```typescript
 export const graphqlAPI = async <T>(